lime360/lime360.github.io/wbarchive/index.md

 Each logo in each category is sorted chronologically by the film release year or the logo debut year.

-Nicknames for the logos came from pages on [Closing Logos Wiki](https://www.closinglogos.com/page/Main_Page).

 Logos are found through YouTube.

 ## Logo list